skip to Main Content

 “It’s elaborate.
 Usually you get a vague outline that’s just enough to be applicable.”

 Some people might worry that an 18-year-old might not have enough self-awareness to get an accurate result from a personality test.
-That’s why I’m glad Everything DiSC® uses computerized adaptive testing.
-It ensures greater accuracy by adding questions when a preference is not clear from prior test answers.
+That’s why I’m glad Everything DiSC uses computerized adaptive testing.
+It ensures greater accuracy than other assessments by adding questions when a preference is not clear from prior test answers.

-I didn’t need to worry about my young friend feeling unsure.
-Their dot ended up on the outer edge indicating a strong inclination to this style.
-When we talked about that they said, “Whatever I am, I’m very aggressively that.”
+I didn’t need to worry about this young person feeling unsure.
+Their dot ended up on the outer edge, indicating a strong inclination to this style.
+When we talked about that, they said, “Whatever I am, I’m very aggressively that.”
 Knowing them, I think that’s true.

-Like everyone I’ve ever known to receive their results, they spent a long time looking at their own style and talked about that.
+Like everyone I’ve ever known to receive their results, my friend spent a long time looking at their own style and talking about that.
 But they preferred the portion on how they relate to others.
 This is an area that can be a struggle for them and we talked about their roommates’ possible styles and how they might communicate better with them.

-We chatted for some time about our own styles and the styles we think their parents might be.
-I wonder if their additional preference for action might reflect their mother’s strong i preference and might not appear in an assessment taken 10 years from now or not at their mother’s computer.
+My friend and I chatted for some time about our own styles and the styles we think their parents might be.
+I wonder if their additional preference for Action might reflect their mother’s strong i preference and might not appear in an assessment taken 10 years from now or not at their mother’s computer.

-I asked them what they thought of getting a personality test as a graduation gift.
+Here’s what my friend had to say about getting a personality test as a graduation gift:

 “It’s great.
 This will help me with writing a resume, with how to pitch myself.
 It gives you good solid adjectives.”

 I’m happy that I gave this gift.
-It gave them a new tool to use in their life and it helped us have a really meaningful conversation.
+It gave my friend a new tool for navigating post-graduation life, and it helped us have a really meaningful conversation.
 Since we have very similar styles, it also helped strengthen our bonds.
 We had several “Oh, I know.
 Isn’t that the truth?” moments.

 1Adolescents’ Personality Development – A Question of Psychosocial Stress, Frontiers in Psychology, December 2021